JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   JavaScript files
 *   …

-How browsers render the page then is out of the scope, but it’s important to understand that the process I described is not just for the HTML pages, but for any item that’s served over HTTP.
+How browsers render the page then is out of the scope, but it's important to understand that the process I described is not just for the HTML pages, but for any item that's served over HTTP.

 ### Build an HTTP Server with Node.js